Common law: Origins

 The common law—so named because it was common to all the king's courts across England—originated in the practices of the courts of the English kings in the centuries following the Norman Conquest in 1066.
 Prior to the Norman Conquest, much of England's legal business took place in the local folk courts of its various shires and hundreds.
 A variety of other individual courts also existed across the land: urban boroughs and merchant fairs held their own courts, and large landholders also held their own manorial and seigniorial courts as needed.
 The degree to which common law drew from earlier Anglo-Saxon traditions such as the jury, ordeals, the penalty of outlawry, and writs – all of which were incorporated into the Norman common law – is still a subject of much discussion.
-Additionally, the Catholic Church operated its own court system that adjudicated issues of canon law, which included much of what would today be regarded as family law.
+Additionally, the Catholic Church operated its own court system that adjudicated issues of canon law.

 The main sources for the history of the common law in the Middle Ages are the plea rolls and the Year Books.
 The plea rolls, which were the official court records for the Courts of Common Pleas and King's Bench, were written in Latin.
 The rolls were made up in bundles by law term: Hilary, Easter, Trinity, and Michaelmas, or winter, spring, summer, and autumn.
 They are currently deposited in the UK National Archives, by whose permission images of the rolls for the Courts of Common Pleas, King's Bench, and Exchequer of Pleas, from the 13th century to the 17th, can be viewed online at the Anglo-American Legal Tradition site (The O'Quinn Law Library of the University of Houston Law Center).

 The doctrine of precedent developed during the 12th and 13th centuries, as the collective judicial decisions that were based in tradition, custom and precedent.

-The form of reasoning used in common law is known as casuistry or case-based reasoning.
-The common law, as applied in civil cases (as distinct from criminal cases), was devised as a means of compensating someone for wrongful acts known as torts, including both intentional torts and torts caused by negligence, and as developing the body of law recognizing and regulating contracts.
-The type of procedure practiced in common law courts is known as the adversarial system; this is also a development of the common law.